mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   positive about God, since he has nothing in common with people like us: lacking matter and totally actual, immune from change and devoid of qualities, God is infinitely distant from creatures.

+## St Bonaventure (1217–1273)

+* Franciscian.
+* In his writings, Bonaventure, unusually for the Latin middle ages, presents himself explicitly as a Platonist.
+Aristotle's criticisms of Plato's Theory of Ideas, he believes, are quite easily refuted.
+  Bonaventure did not, however, believe that Ideas existed outside the divine mind; they were ‘eternal reasons’, exemplars on which creaturely existence was patterned.
+MK: now what exactly is the difference between Ideas that exist in the divine mind and outside of it?
+What is the mind of God?
+* Numerology, mistaken mythology around light.
+* Bonaventure is familiar with the work of Aristotle, but he engages with him principally in order to refute his errors.
+It was impossible, he thought, to accept both that the world was created and that it had existed from all eternity: accordingly, he proposed a series of arguments, similar to those used by Philoponus and the Kalam theologians, to prove that the world had a beginning in time.
+Bonaventure accepted Aristotle's distinction between the agent and the receptive intellect but maintained that each of these were faculties of the individual human being.
+The tasks which Aristotle's Arabic commentators had assigned to the unique separate agent intellect are performed, in Bonaventure's system, by God's direct illumination.
+Since each human person has an individual intellectual capacity, each of us is personally immortal and will be held responsible after our death for our deeds in this life.
+* Bonaventure accepted Aristotelian hylomorphism and accepted that the human soul was the form of the human body.
+He uses this as an argument against Arabic monopsychism: ‘since human bodies are distinct, the rational souls that inform those bodies will also be distinct.’
+Unlike Aristotle, however, and like Ibn Gabirol, he applies the structure of hylomorphism to the soul itself.
+Everything other than God is composed of matter and form.
+  Because Bonaventure accepted that the soul contained matter, he was able to reconcile the survival of individual disembodied souls with the commonly accepted thesis that matter was the principle of individuation.